rayandasoriya/Mattermost-Ansible/README.md

 * Used vault to store the sensitive data as a seperate file.

 ### Screencast
-The link for screencast is available [here].
+The link for screencast is available [here](https://drive.google.com/file/d/15eTNa-jmzmBdxyA640LarLGeUtepemoA/view?usp=sharing).

 ### References
 1. https://github.com/CSC-DevOps/CM